octobercms/docs/3.x/extend/system/sending-mail.md

+---
+subtitle: Learn how to send mail and create templates.
+---
 # Sending Mail

 To send a message, use the `send` method on the `Mail` facade which accepts three arguments.
 The first argument is a unique *mail code* used to locate either the [mail view](#oc-mail-views) or [mail template](#oc-mail-templates).
 The second argument is an array of data you wish to pass to the view.
 The third argument is a `Closure` callback which receives a message instance, allowing you to customize the recipients, subject, and other aspects of the mail message: